Jason-Pham/GmailAPI/README.md

 2. The test Gmail account credential is on this folder: \Gmail_API_test\tokens\StoredCredential

 ## Report
-1. The framework will create the report base on the cucumber features that were run, the steps are automatically generated based on  cucumber scenarios
+1. The framework will create the report base on the cucumber features that were run, the steps are automatically generated based on  cucumber scenarios, the report is located here:

+ > \target\Gmail-reports\report.html

 2. Each step of the report would have one or more images attached to it
 3. When a test is failed, the report will show the error message